myspc-development/art-test/docs/guides/admin/admin-usage.md

 This document explains how site administrators manage role‑based dashboard layouts.

 ## Editing Layouts
-1. In the WordPress dashboard open **Dashboard → Dashboard Widget Manager**.
+1. In the WordPress dashboard open **ArtPulse → Settings → Widget Editor**.
 2. Choose a role from the dropdown.
 3. Drag widgets to reorder or use the eye icon to toggle visibility.
 4. Click **Save Layout** to store the configuration.